Answered by Shaykh Abdul-Rahim Reasat

 In general, if a child damages the property of another he is not sinful for that act, but the owner must be compensated for the damage, loss, theft, or whatever it may be from the wealth of the child – if he has any.
 This is only for things known to have happened for certain.
 [Maydani, al Lubab]

 Usually, people are not too bothered by some minor loss they incurred years ago, but it is best to contact them, mention the scenario, and ask if they would like to be reimbursed for their loss.
 Most of the time people, past employers, friends, etc will overlook the matter.
 However, should someone demand payment it should be made.

-One may contact them directly, or anonymously through an intermediary.
+One may contact them directly or anonymously through an intermediary.
 If the person is a non-Muslim you can intend to invite them to Islam at the same time.
-Many people are touched by such actions and my be drawn closer to Islam by them.
+Many people are touched by such actions and may be drawn closer to Islam by them.